sun-yitao/tp/docs/UserGuide.md

 Format: `list-consult`

-### Exiting the program : `exit`

-Exits the program.

-Format: `exit`

-### Saving the data

-TAsker data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.

 ### Archiving data files : `archive`

 Creates a copy of all current data, tagged with the current date and time.